jonathanyin12/sierra_agent/README.md

-# Sierra Take Home
+# Sierra Outfitters Agent

-Simple agent built using FastAPI and Next.js for Sierra take-home.
+Simple demo of a customer support agent powered by GPT-4o built using FastAPI and Next.js for Sierra take-home.
+The agent can check order status, provide order tracking links, offer discount codes, and respond in multiple languages.

 ## Report